RSGInc/SOABM/README.md

   uec/ – ORRAMP utility expression calculator (UEC) model parameter files
 ```

-Every scenario is contained within its own folder, with a unique name.
-The folder
+Every scenario is contained within its own folder.
-name is the same as the scenario name.
 The dependencies folder must be next to the
 scenario folder since it is referenced in the RunModel.bat via `..\dependencies`.

 ## Running the Model